-Important questions of intermediate 1st year Physics provides students to strategies their studies and to prepare well for Class 11 Physics exam.
-For Class 11 Physics, questions can be framed from any corner of the textbook or maybe outside the textbook, thus the students need advanced knowledge rather than practicing only through textbooks.
-To score well in Physics examination, students should understand and memorize all the important concepts and formulas included in the Intermediate Physics Syllabus 1st Year.
+Important questions of Intermediate 1st year Physics, provides students strategies to prepare well for Class 11 Physics exam.
+For Class 11 Physics, questions can be framed from any corner of the textbook or maybe outside the textbook, thus the students need advanced knowledge rather than practising only through textbooks.
+To score well in Physics examination, students should understand and memorise all the important concepts and formulas included in the Intermediate Physics Syllabus 1st Year.

 Important Questions for Class 11 Physics